NatsumeLS/NatsuReShade/NatsuFFXIVPreset/README.md

 Configurations for **qUINT RTGI 0.30** are included.

+Access to beta version of RTGI require at least $5 Tier of [Pascal Gilcher's Patreon](https://www.patreon.com/mcflypg)

 - **RTGlobalIllumination** is enabled by default (GTX 1070 / RTX 2060 or later is recommended)

 - Ghosting on moving objects is caused by low GI responsiveness.
 (Disable **RTGlobalIllumination**)